Artificial Intelligence Glossary

 AI Agent

-Autonomous AI systems that can plan, execute multi-step tasks, use tools, and take actions to achieve goals.
+Autonomous AI systems that can plan, execute multi-step tasks, use tools, and take actions to achieve goals by making decisions independently.

 AI Agents

-AI systems that can autonomously take actions and make decisions to accomplish goals.
+AI systems that can autonomously take actions and make decisions to accomplish goals, enabling automated problem-solving in real-world tasks.

 AI Alignment

-Ensuring AI systems behave according to human values, intentions, and goals rather than causing unintended harm.
+Ensuring AI systems behave according to human values and intentions rather than causing unintended harm, which is critical for safe AI development.

 AI Audit Trail